 Real Estate Tax.
-Residents in Honey Brook Township pay real estate taxes to three agencies.
+Residents in Honey Brook Township pay three kinds of real estate taxes to two different agencies.

 - Twin Valley School District (TVSD).
 The TVSD collects its own real estate tax.
 The tax rate for school year 2017-18 is 29.6448 mills for Chester County.
 Contact the district’s tax office at 610-286-8632 for more information or click here.